 National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health: This standard provides guidelines for assessing and managing contaminants in soil to protect human health from exposure to contaminated land.
-This has no known relevance to the project at this stage.
+This has no relevance to the project.

 National Environmental Standard for Commercial Forestry: This standard regulates the management of commercial forestry activities to protect soil, water, and biodiversity values.
-This has no relevance to the project.
+This has no relevance to the project